tomdns/blog/articles/sliced-mountains.md

 ## Intro

-Ludum Dare 44 is now over.
-It's been fun!
-Since quite a few people asked for it, here's a little breakdown of the islands in our game *Seaway*.
-You can see it in action [here](https://borderline.itch.io/seaway).
+This is a small breakdown of the island generation in my LD44 entry.
+See it live [here](https://borderline.itch.io/seaway).

-We wanted to recreate islands similar to the ones we find in *Godus*, but simpler.
+I wanted to have a simpler version of the islands seen in Godus.

 ## 1 - Heightfield